ebx-bundler/ebx/README.md

 1. **Installation**: Install EBX using npm or yarn.
 Detailed installation instructions can be found in the [Installation](#installation) section.
 2. **Usage**: Learn how to use EBX to bundle your TypeScript and JavaScript code.
 See the [Usage](#usage) section for examples and guidelines.
 3. **Integration**: Integrate EBX with your Node.js frameworks, such as NestJS and ExpressJS.
-Instructions can be found in the [Integration with Node.js Frameworks](#integration-with-nodejs-frameworks) section.
+Instructions can be found in the [Integration](#integrations) section.

 ## Features